peter-mouland/web-caddy/TASKS.md

 Create a `.css` for each `.scss` file (without an underscore `_` prefix) it finds.

+These will be saved within the `dist` and `site` roots set within `component.config.js`

 #### Scripts (default commonJS)

 `component build scripts`

-This task can handle CommonJS and plain JS.
-To handle dependency management, we use [browserify](https://www.npmjs.com/package/browserify) which creates a single javascript file found in the `src/js` root.
+Using CommonJS to handle dependency management, we [browserify](https://www.npmjs.com/package/browserify) to create a compiled file for each javascript file found in the `src/js` root.

-For each .js file in the `/src/js` root, a `.min.js` version is created using [uglify-js](https://www.npmjs.com/package/uglify-js).
+Using [uglify-js](https://www.npmjs.com/package/uglify-js), this will also create `.min.js` files.

+These will be saved within the `dist` and `site` roots set within `component.config.js`

 #### HTML